After a surgical procedure

 4. Remove the tampon.
 If the bleeding has not stopped, repeat the procedure.

 It is important to remain calm.
-A semi-sitting position and placing an ice pack on the wound area on the face is recommended.
+It is recommended to recline and apply an ice pack to the wound area on the face.
 Do not place the ice pack directly on the skin, instead cover it with a towel.

 Swelling

 All surgical procedures can cause swelling in the wound area.
 Swelling is usually at its greatest the day after the surgical procedure and subsides in 4–7 days.
-To reduce swelling, an ice pack covered with a towel can be placed on the cheek for about 30 minutes immediately after the procedure.
-You can repeat it 3–4 times during the day.
-Swelling is often accompanied by resistance to opening the mouth, which disappears as the swelling subsides.
+To reduce swelling, you can place an ice pack covered with a towel on the cheek for about 30 minutes immediately after the procedure.
+This can be repeated 3–4 times during the day.
+Swelling is often accompanied by difficulty to open the mouth, which disappears as the swelling subsides.
 Swallowing may be painful for a few days.

 Eating, drinking, smoking